 All staff at Firside Junior School are aware of the Equality Act 2010.
 This legislation places explicit duties on schools, settings and providers including the duty not to discriminate, harass or victimise a child or adult linked to a protected characteristic defined in the Equality Act and to make ‘reasonable adjustments.’

 Preparing for the Next Step

 Transition is part of life for every learner.
 However, sometimes those children with SEN maybe find it a little more difficult than others.
 That is why it is important that transition is made as smooth as possible for learners with SEN.

 As a junior school, at Firside we know how important the transition phase is for children.
-That is why the communication we have in our cluster amongst the infant and high schools is so important.
+That is why the communication we have in our cluster and Trust amongst the infant and high schools is so important.

 Our SENDCo visits both of our main feeder schools to discuss the transition of all their children with SEN, in preparation and extra visits can be organised so the children feel as comfortable and familiar with the school before the change in September.